-second has a domed apex with a single gold circle third has a domed apex with three concentric gold circles SHAPES size of the third shape is 300x200mm.
+second has a domed apex with a single gold circle Third has a domed apex with three concentric gold rings.
+SHAPES The size of the third shape is 300x200mm.

 original shape of Bouchet thimbles - squatter than the later ones first - second - third the second shape has a slightly domed apex the third has a more domed apex don't go looking for these ridged thimbles.
 They are prototypes and never went into production NAMED COLOURS Bouchet named about half of his marbled coloured thimbles: found on certificates and TTG catalogues.
 Most of the early catalogues were in black and white.

 Tony's thimbles are not named anywhere on the thimble.

-Tho sold thru TTG, Bouchet thimbles were always available in Jersey at the Agateware shop.
-Other Bouchet's colour names were as follows (no colour photos available):
+Tho sold thru TTG, Bouchet thimbles were always available on Jersey at the Agateware shop.
+Bouchet's names were as follows (no colour photos available):

-Bloodstone (October 1985) - Coral Agate (June 1984) - Dawn Agate (May 1985) - Emerald Agate (May 1984) - New Green (November 1984) - Red Brown (March 1985) - Shepherd's Delight (December 1985) Yellow Agate (December 1984)
+Bloodstone (October 1985) - Coral Agate (June 1984) - (Dawn Agate - (May 1985) - Emerald Agate (May 1984) - Lavenders Green (August 1985) - Lilac and White (April 1985) - New Green (November 1984) - Red Brown (March 1985) - Shepherd's Delight (December 1985) - Winter Sunset (February 1985) - Yellow Agate (December 1984)

 MARKS This section shows the progression of the Bouchet marks.
-The dates are from the article by Mary Craft.
-It would be interesting to know whether Bouchet bone china and agateware thimbles were differently crazing may be found on the agateware surface due to their age wall thickness varies between the first and second/third timeline of thimbles only 10 produced with an additional embossed certificate of authenticy signed and numbered on the inside
+The dates are from article by Mary Craft.
+It would be interesting to know whether Bouchet bone china and agateware thimbles were differently crazing may be found on the agateware surface due to their age wall thickness varies between the first and second/third timeline of thimbles